-All required coursework and practical experience supports successful licensure in Elementary Education (Grades PK through 6) in the Commonwealth of Virginia.
+All required coursework and practical experience prepares students for licensure in Elementary Education (Grades PK through 6) in the Commonwealth of Virginia.

 What You'll Study

 - 120 credit hours for a Bachelor of Science in Education in Elementary Education degree, including Virginia Tech’s Pathways

 - 61 credit hours of education courses, which includes field work and practicum courses, Educational Psychology for PK-12 Teachers, Educating Exceptional Learners, and Elementary Teaching methods